 This is something everyone can do and it costs nothing!
 Having a debt free mentality will change how you look at everything.
 Yes you will have to sacrifice, and yes, sometimes it will flat out suck at times.

 But being mortgage debt free is worth it.

 Most things that are worth having take a little sacrifice.
 In my opinion that is what makes them worth having.

-When you start to look at how to pay off your mortgage faster the one key is putting more money down on your mortgage sooner than later.
+When you start to look at how to pay off your mortgage in 5 years, the one key is putting more money down on your mortgage sooner rather than later.
 An easy way to do this is to change to a smaller amortization period.

 If I had stayed with a 30 year amortization, I would have paid nearly the same amount of interest as my principle.